wellingtonfzambelli/poc.fullstack.angular.guitarshop/README.md

 ```CMD
 stripe listen --forward-to https://localhost:6001/api/v1/payment/webhook -e payment_intent.succeeded
 ```
+It return the "whsec_".
+Copy it and add in your appsettings.json

 # Installing Browser Certificate
 Angular works better with a broser certificate.
 Because of that we need to generate a free localhost certificate